Academic Catalog

 Placement in public or private organizations that apply knowledge and approaches from the social sciences.
 Internships are available in community development, criminal justice, educational programs and institutions, and governmental agencies.
 Internships are awarded from 3-15 credits per semester, depending on the extent of student involvement.

-Prerequisite: Junior/senior status, six semester hours of related coursework at the 200-level or above, department approval
+Prerequisite: Minimum 6 credits of related coursework at the 200-level or higher, junior status, department approval

 Repeatable: Maximum of 15 credits